ILOILO City – Today, is the 76th Liberation of Panay – a public holiday in the islands of Panay, Guimaras and Romblon. It is a non-working holiday.

 Liberation of Panay in History

 December 8, 1941.
-The Empire of Japan attacked on Pearl Harbor.
+The Empire of Japan attacked Pearl Harbor.
 They attacked the American colony of the Philippines.

 Panay Liberation Marker (Tigbauan)